dyhes/zulip/docs/subsystems/logging.md

 - Middleware for handling `JsonableError`, which is our standard system for API code to return a JSON-format HTTP error response.

-Since 500 errors in any Zulip server are usually a problem the server administrator should investigate and/or report upstream, we have this email reporting system configured to report errors by default.
+Since 500 errors in any Aloha server are usually a problem the server administrator should investigate and/or report upstream, we have this email reporting system configured to report errors by default.

-Zulip's optional [Sentry][sentry] integration will aggregate errors to show which users and realms are affected, any logging which happened prior to the exception, local variables in each frame of the exception, and the full request headers which triggered it.
+Aloha's optional [Sentry][sentry] integration will aggregate errors to show which users and realms are affected, any logging which happened prior to the exception, local variables in each frame of the exception, and the full request headers which triggered it.